browserplus/borg/data/pages/beta/cpp_services.md

 ### Step 2: Install the BrowserPlus SDK

-Download the latest SDK appropriate for your platform: <http://browserplus.yahoo.com/developer/service/sdk/>.
+Download the BrowserPlus SDK for your platform from [here](http://browserplus.yahoo.com/developer/service/sdk/).

 Once downloaded, unzip (or untar) the sdk, and a directory will be created called `bpsdk`.